redwoodjs/redwood/docs/docs/uploads.md

 export { saveFiles, storagePrismaExtension }
 ```

-Let's break down the key components of this configuration:
+Let's break down the key components of this configuration.

 **1. Upload Configuration**
 This is where you configure the fields that will receive uploads.
 In our case, it's the profile.avatar field.